unocss/unocss/docs/config/transformers.md

 # Transformers

-Transformers are used to transform the source code to support conventions.

-It provide a unified interface to transform source code in order to support conventions.
+Provides a unified interface to transform source code in order to support conventions.

 ```ts
 // my-transformer.ts